 RingCentral Video couldn't be simpler, with the ability to start or schedule a conference call in just one click.
-All you'll need is a meeting ID to join a video conference and you're set.
+All you'll need is a meeting ID to join a video conference, and you're set.
 You don't even have to download anything—just start from your web browser using wi-fi.
-Simply click “share screen”, then choose to show your full screen or a single application window.
-If you're messaging and need to switch to a video call, again it's one click.
+Simply click “share screen,” then choose to show your entire screen or a single application window.
+If you're messaging and need to switch to a video call, it's one click.

 With RingCentral Video, you won't need to download specific applications for certain tasks and functions.
-RingCentral Video integrates with hundreds of handy apps for communication and productivity, including Microsoft 365 or Google Workspace calendars.
+Our platform integrates with hundreds of handy apps for communication and productivity, including Microsoft 365 or Google Workspace calendars.
 This also means that if your team has gotten used to using a favorite app, you don't have to ditch it when you start using RingCentral Video!